-You can be injured if you try to do service work on a vehicle without knowing enough about it.
+You can be injured and your vehicle could be damaged if you try to do service work on a vehicle without knowing enough about it.

 - Be sure you have sufficient knowledge, experience, and the proper replacement parts and tools before you attempt any vehicle maintenance task. - Be sure to use the proper nuts, bolts and other fasteners.
 "English" and "metric" fasteners can be easily confused.
 If you use the wrong fasteners, parts can later break or fall off.
 You could be hurt.